mered0th/meredoth-site/_posts/2022-12-26-Dynamic-Overloading.md

 }
 ```

-but what if we have different types of IEnemy and for each type we want to use different player hunting methods and different methods that are enemy behaviors and not part of the IEnemy interface.
+but what if we have different types of IEnemy and for each type we want to use different player hunting methods and different methods that are enemy behaviors and not part of the IEnemy interface?
 Here's an example with three different types of enemies that implement the IEnemy interface:

 ```csharp
 public interface IEnemy { }